 If, after the receipt by the Employee of an amount advanced by the Company pursuant to Section 12.3, the Employee becomes entitled to receive any refund with respect to such claim, the Employee shall (subject to the Company's complying with the requirements of Section 12.3) promptly pay to the Company the amount of such refund (together with any interest paid or credited thereon after taxes applicable thereto).
-If, after the receipt by the Employee of an amount advanced by the Company pursuant to Section 12.3, a determination is made that the Employee shall not be entitled to any refund with respect to such claims and the Company does not notify the Employee in writing of its intent to contest such denial of refund prior to the expiration of 30 days after such determination, then such advance shall be forgiven and shall not be required to be repaid and the amount of such advance shall offset, to the extent thereof, the amount of grossed up payment required to be paid.
+If, after the receipt by the Employee of an amount advanced by the Company pursuant to Section 12.3, a determination is made that the Employee shall not be entitled to any refund with respect to such claims and the Company does not notify the Employee in writing of its intent to contest such denial of refund prior to the expiration of 30 days after such determination, then such advance shall offset, to the extent thereof, the amount of grossed up payment required to be paid.